An Evergreen Concept: What is SEO and Its Importance?

 The main goal of SEO is to receive more visitors from a search engine result page (SERP) when the search engines perform the task to crawl the web pages.
 If the website has genuine products and services, these visitors can be converted into customers.

-All About the Search Engine Algorithms
+What is SEO and All About the Search Engine Algorithms

 When it is about SEO, not all SEO is equally good as certain SEO techniques consume much time to produce results, but they are later proven to be effective in the long run.
 Whereas, some of the procedures work much faster but may end up leaving your site in a bad situation that it might be difficult for your site to start again.